Automattic/fresh-data/README.md

 Your own API depends on the methods, operations, methods, and selectors you define.
 - Methods: The way you access your API.
 - Operations: The operations you can perform on your data (e.g. read, update, create, delete )
-- Methods: Functions you provide to application developers can call to perform operations on your data.
+- Mutations: Functions you provide to application developers can call to perform operations on your data.
 - Selectors: Functions you provide to application developers to access data in their preferred format.

 ## Integrating Fresh Data APIs into your React application